 Back in the 80s, the senior pastor who I was serving at the time carefully tracked how many cassette tapes (remember those?) of his message were purchased each week.
 For him, success was measured through tape sales!
 Nowadays, church technology has evolved far beyond that point, and this year boasts an impressive line-up of church technology conferences.

-Tools You Can Use To Track Church Data
+The Best Tools to Track Church Data

 If these are the church metrics that matter to you, you can find a whole slew of tools and church management software best practices that'll help you set goals and track your metrics.
 The advantage of chms software is that it allows you to spend less time managing the data, and more time developing insights so you can make better decisions.
 Of course, be sure to ensure your church has the basic requirements for a church management software tool.